Apply

 • How do I apply?

-Applications for Indie Craft Parade will be accepted through an online system between May 1-20, 2025.
-When applications are live, the link will be on this page.
+Applications for the 2026 Indie Craft Parade will be accepted through an online system between April 1-20, 2026.
 There is a $25 non-refundable application fee.

 Late submissions are not accepted.